Slayyyter

-Catherine Grace Garner (born September 17, 1996), known professionally as Slayyyter, is an American pop singer and songwriter from Kirkwood, Missouri, currently based in Los Angeles.
-She started her career independently through SoundCloud.
-Her single "Mine" reached number 38 on the iTunes pop chart.
-The song was included on her self-titled debut mixtape which was released in 2019.
-Her debut studio album, Troubled Paradise, was released in June 2021 under Fader.
+Catherine Grace Garner (born September 17, 1996), known professionally as Slayyyter, is an American singer, songwriter, and rapper.
+She started her career independently releasing songs through SoundCloud.
+Her mixtape Slayyyter was independently released in 2019.
+Her first studio album, Troubled Paradise, was released in June 2021, and her second album, Starfucker, in September 2023.
+In addition to three solo tours, she has also toured with Kesha and Tove Lo.

 Early life and career

 Early life

 Slayyyter is from Kirkwood, Missouri, a suburb of St. Louis, where she has "kind of lived [her] whole life".
 She went to private grade schools, and later continued her education in public school, where she was "offered great music classes for the first time."

 2017–2018: Early approaches to music and first single releases

 Slayyyter spent a year in college, studying at the University of Missouri.
 This time was an "expensive experiment" in which she started her career as a musician, writing "'80s lo-fi pop" that she herself produced and edited, but never published.
 She later dropped out and committed fully to her music career.
 Her most frequent collaborator, Ayesha Erotica, is from Southern California.
 The artists met through Twitter, which is where Slayyyter first developed a following.
 The artist credits Stan Twitter for introducing her to Ayesha.

-Apart from Slayyyter's debut single "BFF", the singles "Ghost", "Candy", "Alone", "Hello Kitty" (produced by Boy Sim but written/sold by Ayesha), and "All I Want for XXXmas" also sprung from the collaboration between the two artists.
-Slayyyter's 2018 single releases included "I'm High" (produced by GhostHaus) and "Platform Shoes" (produced by Boy Sim).

-In 2018, she and Ayesha Erotica were doxxed by a SoundCloud artist named void4ngel.